het8802/eGain-Assessment/README.md

 ## Setup Instructions

+1. Test out the assistant with one click: https://het8802.github.io/eGain-Assessment/

-1. Clone this repository or download the files:
+2. Clone this repository or download the files:
    - `index.html`
    - `styles.css`
    - `script.js`

-2. No installation or build process required!
+3. No installation or build process required!
 Simply:
    - Double-click `index.html` to open in your browser, or
    - Use a local server (recommended only for development):
      ```bash